Have you heard of Acqua Private Residences? This is the newest staycation place in the metro!

 Staycation at Acqua Private Residences

-Hali and I booked a 1-bedroom apartment here at Acqua Private Residences.
+Hali and I went here in 2019.
+We booked a 1-bedroom apartment here at Acqua Private Residences.
 We chose one in the Livingstone Tower because it has its own pool and guests here enjoy free access to the pool area.

 We arrived at past 2PM and proceeded to check in.
 The check-in process was so smooth.
 We approached the reception desk and gave an ID and then we were asked to retrieve our room key in the mail room.
 It was very quick unlike in other residences where you have to wait quite a while in the lounge.